TBleess/Website_New/pages/5_CensusACS/2020-respond.md

 There are special counting procedures in place to count college students, people in institutions, the homeless, and the incarcerated.

 ### Who should respond to the Census?
 The Census asks about all persons in a household.
-This includes information about the head of household, spouses, children of all ages (including infants), the eldely, roommates, etc.  College students staying in University housing will be counted there.
+All residents living at an address as of April 1, 2020 should be counted.
+This includes young children (ages from birth to 5 years old), older children living at an address, grandparents, family members and other, non-relatives living at the address.
+College students staying in University housing on April 1, 2020 will be counted there.

 ### When will Census data be published?
 * April 1, 2020 Census Day